 Who Owns the Federal Reserve?

-The president and Congress must approve all members of the Federal Reserve Board of Governors.
-But, the board members' terms deliberately don't coincide with those of elected officials.
-The president appoints the Federal Reserve Chair, currently Jerome Powell.
+The president and Congress must approve all members of the Federal Reserve Board of Governors, but the board members' terms deliberately don't coincide with those of elected officials.
+The president appoints the Federal Reserve chair, currently Jerome Powell.
 Congress must approve the president's appointment.
-The Chair must report on the Fed's actions to Congress.
+The chair must report on the Fed's actions to Congress.

 Equally as important, the Fed does not receive its funding from Congress.
 Instead, its funds come from its investments.
-It receives interest from U.S. Treasurys it acquired as part of open market operations.
+It receives interest from U.S. Treasury notes it acquired as part of open market operations.
 It receives interest on its foreign currency investments.
 Its banks receive fees for services provided to commercial banks.
 These include check clearing, funds transfers, and automated clearinghouse operations.

 Why the Fed Must Remain Independent